Optimization Modeling for Pandemic Vaccine Supply Chain Management: A Review and Future Research Opportunities: Equity, Sustainability and Multi-objective Modeling

 Sustainability focused models consider the environmental cost and social benefit, with the aim of minimizing carbon emissions and adhering to carbon emission budgets.
-The quantification of environmental cost typically involves measuring carbon emissions from activities such as truck usage, inventory holding, and waste generation or disposal \citep{gilani2022data,goodarzian2022designing,goodarzian2022sustainable,chowdhury2022modeling,sazvar2021capacity}.
-On the other hand, the social cost is assessed by considering factors such as waiting times for vaccination, workplace risks, minimizing unmet demand, delivery time reduction, and staff balancing.
-Meanwhile, social benefits are in the form of job creation \citep{gilani2022data,goodarzian2022designing,goodarzian2022sustainable,shamsi2021novel,chowdhury2022modeling,sazvar2021capacity}.
-An illustrative example can be found in \eqref{eq:env obj}, based on the work of \citet{goodarzian2022designing}.
+The quantification of environmental cost typically involves measuring carbon emissions from activities such as truck usage, inventory holding, and waste generation or disposal \citep{gilani2022data,goodarzian2022designing,chowdhury2022modeling,goodarzian2022sustainable,sazvar2021capacity}.
+On the other hand, the social cost is assessed by considering factors such as waiting times for vaccination, transmission risk at workplaces, minimizing unmet demand, delivery time reduction, and staff balancing.
+Meanwhile, social benefits are in the form of job creation \citep{gilani2022data,goodarzian2022designing,shamsi2021novel,goodarzian2022sustainable,chowdhury2022modeling,sazvar2021capacity}.
+An illustrative example can be found in \eqref{eq:env obj} where the two equations are two objective functions, based on the work of \citet{goodarzian2022designing}.

-\citet{bonney2011environmentally} use carbon emmission, waste disposal cost and social cost, in addition to ordering cost per replenishment cycle, to derive the optimal order quantity of environmentally friendly EOQ.
+\citet{bonney2011environmentally} use carbon emissions, waste disposal cost and social cost, in addition to ordering cost per replenishment cycle, to derive the optimal order quantity of an environmentally-friendly EOQ model.
 Moreover, \citet{shah2021prevalence} consider carbon tax and amount of carbon emissions during manufacturing, holding, preparation, purchase and inspection processes to build an inventory model that minimizes total cost of an inventory system per unit time.